Joseeli54/products-express-ts/README.md

 - Install any tool that allows you to read the code and execute it from a terminal (PowerShell can also be used)
 - Install the latest version of [PostgreSQ](https://www.postgresql.org/ "PostgreSQ").
 - Install [Git](https://git-scm.com/downloads "Git") on your local machine, to clone the current repository.
-- For testing Http requests, it is recommended to also install [Postman](https://www.postman.com/downloads/ "Postman")(For testing Http requests, it is recommended to also install Postman.
-"Postman").
+- For testing Http requests, it is recommended to also install [Postman](https://www.postman.com/downloads/ "Postman").
 Where the `products-express-ts.postman_collection.json` file will be executed.

 # Installation steps
 - #### Step 1: Create a new directory where you will clone the project, open a terminal positioned in that directory and run: